mothur/mothur.github.io/_wiki/fastq.info.md

 If you are running the **fastq.info** command with paired barcodes or primers, you can use the checkorient parameter.
-When checkorient=t and mothur can\'t find the barcodes and primers, it will search the reverse compliment.
+When checkorient=t and mothur can't find the barcodes and primers, it will search the reverse compliment.

 ### fasta